-Especially if you are not in a rush don’t be afraid to take it easy on the roads, not only will this make you safer it will also make a big difference to your fuel consumption.
-The AA say that going 70mph rather than 80mph can use 25% less fuel and reducing your speed further down to 60 can save a further 15%!
+If you're not in a rush, don’t be afraid to take it easy on the roads.
+Not only will this make you safer, it will also make a big difference to your fuel consumption.
+The AA says that going 70mph rather than 80mph can use 25% less fuel, and reducing your speed further down to 60 can save a further 15%!

-We would not recommend this on the very chilly days but while when the weather is more on the mild side turning your air-con off can make a huge difference to fuel consumption.
-Though this is not so much the case for the latest cars many older cars will benefit a huge amount from this, well worth putting on an extra jumper.
-Reducing your usage of air-con in start stop traffic will make the most significant difference to your fuel usage around 5%-10%!
+When it's really hot you might not want to follow this advice but, when the weather is cooler, turning your air-con off can make a huge difference to fuel consumption.
+Although this is not so much the case for the latest cars, many older cars will benefit a huge amount from this.
+Reducing your usage of air-con in start stop traffic will make the most significant difference to your fuel usage - around 5-10%!

 Ensure that you do use your air con from time to time as not using it for prolonged period may cause it to break.
 At high speeds the air-con does not make a huge difference to fuel consumption so this would be the most ideal time.

-Put simply the further you are holding down the accelerator pedal the more fuel you are using.
+Put simply, the further you're holding the accelerator pedal down, the more fuel you're using.
 This is one of the easiest ways to save on fuel as all you need to do is keep your revs low and change up in gears before the engine is under strain.
-Gradually getting up to speed is often just as quick as accelerating fast as you can plan ahead more efficiently and avoid breaking.
+Gradually getting up to speed is often just as quick as accelerating fast as you can plan ahead more efficiently and avoid braking.

 Many people believe that it is more cost effective to refuel when it is cold as the fuel is denser.
-Unfortunately this is not the case as fuel pumps measure by volume and the difference over all is very very small and so are the savings.
+Unfortunately this is not the case, as fuel pumps measure by volume and the overall difference is very small, which means the savings are small too.

-Unless your car is specifically using start stop technology then it can take a considerable amount of fuel to get it going.
-Therefore switching your engine off and back on again for a short wait can cost you, better to leave it ticking over.
-Though this is not always the case if you going to be waiting for upwards of three minutes then it will be worth switching your car off at idle.
+Unless your car is specifically using start-stop technology then it can take a considerable amount of fuel to get it going.
+Therefore switching your engine off and back on again for a short wait can cost you.
+In these cases it's better to leave it ticking over.
+That said, if you're going to be waiting for a couple of minutes or more, it'll be worth switching your car off.